parkermac/LO/pgrid/README.md

 - The bulleted lists below each step are the dch items used in that step.

 (2) `start_grid.py` initializes the grid, bathymetry, and mask.
 You edit this to define the lon, lat vectors for your grid.
-It can take a while for big grids, so be patient (e.g. 15 minutes for cas6).
 - nudging_edges
 - analytical
 - t_dir/t_list